Steelray Project Analyzer - User Guide

 If the Add button is clicked, the report may require additional configuration before an analysis can be performed.
 For example, the scorecard requires that criteria are selected before it can be displayed.

 Once the new report is added, the progress indicator reflects the current status.
 If the report requires configuration this step is preset in the progress indicator.
-Once enough information is acquired, the progress indicator will change from Configure to Finished.
+Once the required information is entered, the progress indicator will change from Configure to Finished.
 Once finished, simply place a check next to your new report and one or more projects and click Analyze.

 [contents]